This checklist is the perfect way to teach kids how to clean a car.

--Make sure to take out any car seats and mats before cleaning.
+- Take out any car seats and mats before cleaning.

--Work from the top down.
+- Work from the top down.
 We have the kids clean the windows first using window cleaner and the Bounty Quick-Size Paper Towels.
-Next, use the leather cleaner, interior car cleaner and your paper towels to wipe down the seats, dashboard etc. This way you can push all the crumbs to the floor before you vacuum!
+Next, use the leather cleaner, interior car cleaner, and your paper towels to wipe down the seats, dashboard, etc. This way you can push all the crumbs to the floor before you vacuum!

--When you are vacuuming, move the seats all the way forward and then all the way back, so that you can get all areas to the best of your ability.
+- When you are vacuuming, move the seats all the way forward and then all the way back, so that you can get all areas to the best of your ability.

--Use a plastic credit card with a Bounty paper towel sheet folded over it to get hard to reach creases and crevices.
+- Use a plastic credit card with a Bounty paper towel sheet folded over it to get hard-to-reach creases and crevices.

--Keep a can of air freshener in your car door to spray when you’re done.
+- Keep a can of air freshener in your car door to spray when you’re done.
 You can spray it anytime there is an unwanted smell or before guests ride in your car, and it will last a lot longer than a car air freshener!

-Since the kids have to help with the car cleaning now I have already noticed a difference on how hard they try to keep it clean during the week.
+Since the kids have to help with the car cleaning now I have already noticed a difference in how hard they try to keep it clean during the week.
 Funny how that works, isn’t it?!

 Shop This Post: